 Multiple, seemingly easy steps and several departments and roles that need to interact in complete harmony often lead to a complex equation.
 Motala was no exception to that rule.

 Initially, a form would be filled in with information about the employment.
 This form could be digital, but in some cases, it was a physical form that needed to be sent via mail.
 They needed to establish permissions, access rights, order office material, and set up user accounts in the latter stage.
 A manager, therefore, had to contact several different departments to accommodate this.

 Motala has high standards when it comes to information security.
 Since they manage large volumes of sensitive data that must remain secure, working in a structured manner when granting permissions and access is a top priority.
 At the same time, every new employee should be productive on the first day.
-It wasn’t uncommon for a new employee to wait for the correct access rights and work material before Motala implemented InRule process automation.
+However, before implementing InRule Process Automation, it wasn’t uncommon for a new employee to have to wait several weeks for the correct access rights and work material.

 We followed some new employees to investigate how their onboarding process went.
 In some extreme cases, they had to wait for 2-3 weeks before everything was in order.
 It could be missing keys to the office or lacking specific permissions.Åsa Almsin, Payroll Manager